Coffee Culture in Australia

 Where it all began

 Australia owes its coffee culture to its global heritage.
-Our obsession with coffee stems back to the mid-20th century when Italian café culture which exploded in the 1940s.
+Our obsession with coffee stems back to the mid-20th century when Italian café culture exploded in the 1940s.
 After World War II droves of Italian immigrants relocated to Melbourne where they brought with them their taste and love for coffee.
 Interestingly enough, it was only in the 1980s that coffee culture began to expand rapidly to the culture that exists today.

 The first commercial espresso machine was installed in Café Florentino, Melbourne in 1928?
 Not long after, coffee machines made their way over to Sydney and the coffee movement slowly started to infiltrate our Australian society.